-The Academy Governing Body will ensure they maintain oversight of the Online Safety Policy, and the arrangements put in place to ensure appropriate filtering and monitoring on academy devices and network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty (see KCSiE 2024 paragraph138 to147).
+The Academy Governing Body will ensure that it maintains an oversight of the Online Safety Policy and the arrangements put in place to ensure appropriate filtering and monitoring on academy devices and the network.
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty (see KCSiE 2024 paragraphs 138 to 147).